Inklingo

 posiblemente

-This is a direct equivalent of 'possibly' and can be used to express a likelihood, though it's sometimes seen as more formal or less common than 'quizás' in everyday speech.
+This is a direct translation of 'possibly' and is used to indicate a possibility, often in more formal or explicit contexts.

 A small, simple figure stands on a green hill, looking down a winding dirt path that leads toward a tiny, colorful house in the distance.
 The house is partially obscured by a light, hopeful mist, symbolizing an uncertain but possible outcome.